-Climate envelop models (Huntley et al. 2007; Osborne et al. 2008) suggest that the total climatically suitable area will decrease by some 20% between 2010 and 2020.
-According to the models' projections, the loss of climatically suitable habitat ranges between 45% (Turkey) and 100% (Kazakhstan).
-In this context, the future of the Hungarian and the Russian populations are of the greatest concern considering of their size.
+Climate envelop models (Huntley et al. 2007; Osborne et al. 2008) suggest that the total climatically suitable area will decrease by some 20 per cent between 2010 and 2020.
+According to the models' projections, the loss of climatically suitable habitat ranges between 45 per cent (Turkey) and 100 per cent (Kazakhstan).
+In this context, the future of the Hungarian and the Russian populations are of the greatest concern considering their size.
+There are known cases of mortality (or catching by humans) of individuals which lost their ability to fly because of plumage icing.
+This is not frequent but regular cases when rainy weather sharply changed into strong frost.
+The feathers became iced not being able to dry because of lack of time

-Impact: Medium
+Impact: Low